Environmental Science BSc (Hons) Degree Apprenticeship

 On this course, you'll learn to investigate, monitor, evaluate and understand environmental systems and to predict and respond to environmental challenges.
 You will analyse environmental samples in the lab, such as investigating water quality or measuring metal contamination in soils.

-You will acquire the skills and knowledge needed to analyse geospatial data, learning how to use ArcGIS to evaluate and solve many environmental issues.
+You will gain the skills and knowledge needed to analyse geospatial data, learning how to use ArcGIS to evaluate and solve many environmental issues.
 You'll work on an independent research project based on an industry problem identified by your employer.
 This will combine your own environmental science interests with those of your employer.

 Field trips and practical skills